Aroflex Torque Limiters Information

 There are many different types of couplings and depending on the application there are different types of couplings to suit many different needs.

-The most popular coupling in the World is the Jaw or Spider coupling, the reason for this is that it is low cost, simple in design and has great dampening characteristics due to the rubber insert / element which absorbs shock and provides good angular and parallel misalignment.
+Most popular coupling in the World is the Jaw or Spider coupling, the reason for this is that it is low cost, simple in design and has great dampening characteristics due to the rubber insert / element which absorbs shock and provides good angular and parallel misalignment.

 Being a Jaw coupling it is also Fail Safe i.e. it will still drive should the insert fail due to the interlinking Jaws of each hub.